Guru Ramdas Ji

 Encounter with Guru Amar Das Ji

-A pivotal moment in Jetha’s life occurred when he came into contact with Guru Amar Das Ji, the third Guru of Sikhism.
-This meeting was transformative, as Guru Amar Das Ji recognized Jetha’s sincerity and potential.
-He took Jetha under his guidance, involving him in various religious and community activities.
-Jetha’s service to the Guru included significant contributions to the construction of Goindwal, including the Baoli Sahib, a sacred well that became a vital center for Sikh worship and community life.
-Through his dedicated service, Jetha demonstrated qualities of humility, devotion, and leadership, which earned him the Guru’s trust and favor.
-This period of close association with Guru Amar Das Ji was instrumental in preparing Jetha for his future role as the Guru, as he learned the intricacies of spiritual leadership and community service.
+Another turning point of his life happened when Jetha had an encounter with Guru Amar Das Ji, Guru number three of Sikhism.
+This was an eye opener because Guru Amar Das Ji saw the potential and honesty in Jetha.
+He brought Jetha under him by incorporating him into a number of religious and community activities.
+Jetha served the Guru with works such as playing an important role in building of Goindwal such as the Baoli Sahib, which was a religious well that became a crucial point of worship and community living among Sikhs.
+By virtue of his service, Jetha exhibited the personalities of humility, devotion, and leadership, which made him gain the trust and favor of the Guru.
+This was the time of intimate association with Guru Amar Das Ji that helped Jetha prepare in his future position as the Guru as he was taught the dynamics of spiritual leadership and serving the community.

 Marriage and Family Life